Best Foods for Better Sleep Overview for Sleep Supporting Nutrients and Diet Patterns

 - Blood Sugar Stability: Prevents nighttime awakenings

-Impact of Diet on Sleep
+Diet Affects Sleep

-Key Nutrients That Support Sleep
+Key Nutrients for Better Sleep

 Magnesium